 A nice photo starts with an idea.
 That is why it is always good to know an area up front.
 So, put on your walking shoes and start exploring the woods in your area.
 Discover the fauna and flora of that area.
 Visiting, revisiting and reading about it will help you discover the multiple possibilities.
 We need to notice the different moods at different times and weather conditions.

-Don’t always look for trees as a whole, except for the smaller or the more distant ones.
-In the forest, it isn’t easy to single out an entire tree.
+Don’t always look for trees as a whole, except for the smaller or distant ones.
+It isn’t easy in the forest to single out an entire tree.
 The best woodland photos are those with a soft, smooth background, which isolates the subject to keep the viewer’s attention focused.

 Lone trees in the open can easily be isolated, but in this case, we cannot speak about woodland photography.

-In the composition of our woodland photo, the feeling of depth plays a considerable role.
+The feeling of depth plays a considerable role in the composition of our woodland photo.
 Depth allows us to look further into the woods and creates the impression that the forest goes on and on.

 The use of structures and foreground elements for depth in woodland photography